muammar/mkchromecast/README.md

 python mkchromecast.py -y https://www.youtube.com/watch\?v\=NVvAJhZVBT
 ```

+To use this function, you need to install `youtube-dl`.
+In macOS, this can be
+done with homebrew: `brew install youtube-dl`.
+In Debian based distros:
+`apt-get install youtube-dl`.

 **Note**: you may need to enclose the URL between quotation marks.
 This does
 not work in Google Cast audio.